What Are Sitelinks?

 Use Structured Data for Search Engines

-- Article: Use on your news, blog posts, and article pages
+- Article: Use for news, blog posts, and article pages

-- Local Business: Use this to tell Google about details like your operating hours, address, and phone number
+- Local Business: Use for local business details like operating hours, address, and phone number

-- Event: Use on your event pages to detail information like time and place
+- Event: Use for event pages like time and place

-- Organization: Use on your homepage for information like your business name, logo, and contact information
+- Organization: Use on your homepage for details like business name, logo, and contact info

-You can add structured data in various ways depending on how your site is set up.
-If you use WordPress for example, there are plugins to implement schema markup.
+You can add structured data in various ways, depending on how your site is set up.
+If you use WordPress, you can install plugins that implement schema markup.

 How to Analyze Your Sitelinks and Get More of Them